shogrenjacob/6502-Emulator/README.md

 ![Memory Layout Image](/imgs/memory_layout.png "My 6502 Memory Layout")

-When developing a ROM, currently the processor has a quirk with cycle counts where, to terminate a program, your must end your program with a _JMP 0x9999_ command.
+When developing a ROM, currently the processor has a quirk with cycle counts where, to terminate a program, you must end your program with a _JMP 0x9999_ command.
 Otherwise, the program will run infinitely.
 Other than that, the source code in its current form will work as you expect and print the processor status after your program runs to show the results of your program.

 ## Running The Emulator
 The emulator is just a Visual Studio project running on .NET 8, so as long as you have the .NET 8 runtime and Visual Studio (or Vscode with the necessary extensions) it should run on any machine!